AUTHENTICATING BETA ARTIST PROOFS

 Introduction

-Artist proofs ("APs") are factory-produced Magic cards on the front side but are blank white (unprinted) on the back side rather than having the normal printed Magic card back.
-The first artist proofs were printed at the same time as Collectors Edition and have square corners just like Collectors Edition cards.
+The first Magic artist proofs were printed at the same time as Collectors Edition and have square corners just like Collectors Edition cards.
 They are known as "beta artist proofs" because the card set is identical to beta.
 Wizards of the Coast distributed around 50 copies of each beta artist proof to the artist who created each respective featured artwork.
 Artists sold, gave away, or threw away their artist proofs over the years.
 These are the only authentic beta artist proofs.

 Other Types of White-Backed Beta Cards